 The following factors increase your chance of developing scurvy:

-Scurvy can be diagnosed during a physical exam, based on an analysis of symptoms and diet.
-Your doctor may order a blood test to measure the level of vitamin C in the blood to confirm the diagnosis.
+Scurvy may be suspected during a physical exam, based on an analysis of symptoms and diet.
+A doctor will order a blood test to measure the level of vitamin C in the blood to confirm the diagnosis.
 Infants and children may have x-rays done to look for specific problems from scurvy, such as bone disease.

 Dietitians of Canada